methylene/sym/README.md

 ### Searching an array

 This example shows how to find the index of a given string in an unsorted array.
-We get a permutation that sorts `a`
+We obtain a permutation that sorts `a`

 ````java
 String[] a = {"a", "f", "v", "x", "x", "n"};